-- of two options: agree or agree with reservations.
-Any reservations will be entered into the record. - Governing Board members can vote against a motion by disagreeing.
-Reasons for disagreeing will be entered into the record. - o Governing Board members can also abstain. - Governing Board members are authorized to delegate participation and voting privileges to an alternate - All entities appointing Governing Board members (including data provider agencies, the Governor's Office, the Assembly, and the Senate) are strongly encouraged to establish an Alternate, because 14 votes are required for the Governing Board to make any decision.
-Alternates must be made by the appointing authority, not by the individual Governing Board member. - Each Governing Board member may designate only one Alternate member to substitute for that Board Member in the Board Member's absence.
-The list of current alternates will be maintained by the Officemanaging entity. - Alternate members must take the oath of office before assuming the duties entrusted to them. - Each Alternate member shall have all rights and privileges of the associated Governing Board member during any meeting at which the Governing Board member is absent. - Each Alternate member is subject to all conflict-of-interest rules and disclosure obligations required of new or returning Governing Board members.29 - If a Governing Board member and associated Alternate member are both present at the same Board meeting, only the Governing Board member shall be entitled to participate and vote.
+- member to substitute for that Board Member in the Board Member's absence.
+The list of current alternates will be maintained by the Office. - Alternate members must take the oath of office before assuming the duties entrusted to them. - Each Alternate member shall have all rights and privileges of the associated Governing Board member during any meeting at which the Governing Board member is absent. - Each Alternate member is subject to all conflict-of-interest rules and disclosure obligations required of new or returning Governing Board members.29 - If a Governing Board member and associated Alternate member are both present at the same Board meeting, only the Governing Board member shall be entitled to participate and vote.